TheRobBrennan/explore-web-rtc/example-02/README.md

 })
 ```

-The ICE agent takes care of this exploration and decision making for us, checks the possibility of a direct connection, and if it can’t be done, establishes the connection over a TURN server (if it has been provided).
+The ICE agent takes care of this exploration and decision-making for us, checks the possibility of a direct connection, and, if it can’t be done, establishes the connection over a TURN server (if it has been provided).

 Alice and Bob only have to listen to the event _icecandidate_ of the RTCPeerConnection.
 It is triggered every time a ICE candidate is found.
 They should then send their candidates to each other: